w3slley/crane-ssh/README.md

 ```

 You should see `Hi <username>!
 You've successfully authenticated, but GitHub does not provide shell access.`.
 The same process applies to Bitbucket, Gitlab or any repository hosting manager tool or application that requires setting up SSH key pais as a method of authentication.

+## Uninstall
+To uninstall crane-ssh, run the `uninstall.sh` script.
+It will delete the executable from `.local/bin` and delete the `~/.crane-ssh` folder.